News & Updates

 • Juneteenth: Reflect and Celebrate

-By Nineequa Blanding, Former VP, Grantmaking June 19th is Juneteenth, a holiday that marks a pivotal moment in our American history.
-This day commemorates the day the Emancipation Proclamation was recognized in Texas, specifically Galveston, TX on June 19, 1865 – more than two years after it had been enacted.
-This holiday represents the moment… Read more »
+By Nineequa Blanding, Former VP, Grantmaking Lightly updated for June 2024 June 19th is Juneteenth, a holiday that marks a pivotal moment in our American history.
+This day commemorates the day the Emancipation Proclamation was recognized in Texas, specifically Galveston, TX on June 19, 1865 – more than two years after it had been enacted….
+Read more »

 • Reflecting on the No Menthol.
 Know Why. campaign